kitao/divsugar/docs/Node.md

 ### `(DivSugar.Node) setImage(src, callback)`
 Sets the image source of this node.
-When the image is loaded, the `callback` function is called with the width and height of the `src` image as two arguments.
+When the `src` image is loaded, the `callback` function is called with the width and height of the image as two arguments.
-It is also possible that specifying a color in the representation of '#rrggbb' instead of an image.
+It is also possible to specify a color in the representation of '#rrggbb' instead of an image.
 This method is chainable.

 ### `(Number) getImageClipU1()`